-In a nutshell, an associate degree is a post-secondary credential conferred by community colleges, vocational schools, career colleges and universities, and technical institutes.
-Typically (though not always) requiring two years of study, its purpose is to prepare students to go directly into the workforce or transfer into the latter stages of a four-year program.
-Thus, it can be either a stand-alone credential or a springboard to a bachelor's degree.
+An associate degree is an academic credential awarded by community colleges, vocational schools, career colleges and universities, and technical institutes.
+Associate degree programs are typically two years of training to prepare students to go directly into the workforce or transfer into the latter stages of a four-year program.
+So, it can be either a stand-alone credential or a springboard to a bachelor's degree.

-The information below will help you understand the different types of associate degrees that exist, the kinds of jobs they can lead to, and the various ways you can go about earning them.
-You will also learn about the differences between an associate degree and a bachelor's degree and why starting—or ending—with an associate degree may be the best choice.
+This guide will help you understand the different types of associate degrees, how to earn them, and what kinds of jobs they can lead to.
+We will also break down the differences between an associate degree and a bachelor's degree and when starting—or ending—with an associate degree is the best choice.

 Types of Associate Degrees

 You may have come across common associate degree abbreviations like A.A., A.S., and A.A.S.
 But what is an A.A. degree?
 How is it different from an A.S.?
 And what is an A.A.S. degree?
-You're about to find out.
+Let's break it down:

 A.A. and A.S.

-In many cases, the distinctions between an A.A. and an A.S. are fairly minor.
+A.A. and A.S. can often be very similar.
 In fact, many disciplines, such as accounting, are offered as both an Associate of Arts and an Associate of Science degree.
 Generally speaking, an A.A. track will require more humanities credits, such as a foreign language course, while an A.S. track will require more math and science courses.

 How Long Does It Take to Get an Associate Degree?

-Typically, it takes two years to earn an associate degree, assuming you study full-time.
+Two years is the most common length for an associate degree program, assuming you study full-time.
 However, some programs take longer.
-For instance, at community colleges, associate degree programs in dental hygiene often take three years because students must complete some college-level prerequisites before they can be admitted.
-(But at many private career colleges, the same type of program can be completed more quickly because there are no prerequisites.)
+For example, at community colleges, associate degree programs in dental hygiene often take three years because students must complete some college-level prerequisites before they can be admitted.
+But at many private career colleges and trade schools, the same type of program can be completed more quickly because there are no prerequisites.